MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-monitor.md

 2. Select **Configure thresholds**.

-3. On the *Configure thresholds* page, set new thresholds for each health check category that you want to customize.
+3. On the *Configured thresholds* page, set new thresholds for each health check category that you want to customize.
    - Threshold values apply to all servers at all sites.
    - Select **Revert to default** to restore *all* thresholds back to their default values.